wcannon/saltconf2015/README.md

 Each solution has an accompanying "how to" document.

-All code / solutions is contained in this github repository.
+All code / solutions are contained in this github repository.

+NOTE:  This code is considered a prototype, but a great start.